-The Academic Misconduct Committee shall consist of 45 20 members.
-From each of the University's three four colleges there shall be: two (2) undergraduate student representatives, one (1) graduate student representative, a faculty member representative and a representative of the dean.
+The Academic Misconduct Committee shall consist of 15 members.
+From each of the University's three colleges there shall be: two (2) undergraduate student representatives, one (1) graduate student representative, a faculty member representative and a representative of the dean.
 Undergraduate student members shall be appointed to a one year term by the Student Government Association.
 Graduate student members shall be appointed to a one (1) year term by the Student Government Association.
 Faculty members shall be appointed by the Faculty Council in each college to a three (3) year term.
 The Dean's representatives shall be appointed by the dean of each college to a three (3) year term.
 Student members may be appointed to an unlimited amount of consecutive, one (1) year terms.
-Faculty members and Deans' representatives may serve no more than two (2) consecutive three (3) year terms.
-The faculty members shall be appointed in a three (3) year, staggered rotation, beginning in August 201214, in the following order: College of Business; College of Arts Humanities and Social Sciences and College of Science, Engineering and Health; and and Sciences, College of Education and Professional Studies., College of Business.
-The Deans' representatives shall be appointed in a three (3) year, staggered rotation, beginning in August 201214, in the following order: College College of Arts, Humanities and Social Sciences and College of Science, Engineering and Health; College of Education and of Professional Studies, and College of Business., College of Arts and Sciences.
+Faculty members and Deans' representatives may serve no more than two (2)

+consecutive three (3) year terms.
+The faculty members shall be appointed in a three (3) year, staggered rotation, beginning in August 2012, in the following order: College of Arts and Sciences, College of Professional Studies, College of Business.
+The Deans' representatives shall be appointed in a three (3) year, staggered rotation, beginning in August 2012, in the following order: College of Professional Studies, College of Business, College of Arts and Sciences.